 HLTHSCI 523 DOCR Research Immersion.
 An unpaid short-term (1 semester) apprenticeship in an academic laboratory or clinical research setting.
-In general, students will be expected to dedicate approximately 10-12 hours per week to a mentored research project and submit a summary presentation that will be graded.
+In general, students will be expected to dedicate approximately 10-12 hours per week to a mentored research project and submit weekly journals, a midterm abstract and a summary presentation that will be graded.
 The selective experience will enable students to generalize learning beyond the classroom, to reinforce the development of competence within an authentic setting, to obtain "workplace" mentorship, and to explore unfamiliar scientific fields and alternative career paths.
-In addition to the project time, students will meet biweekly during the semester to learn specific clinical research competencies in a didactic setting, to discuss broad research topics in a journal club setting, and to experience unique career and research-oriented discussions from clinical research faculty and staff.
+In addition to the project time, students will meet regularly during the semester to learn specific clinical research competencies in a didactic setting, to discuss broad research topics in a journal club setting, and to experience unique career and research-oriented discussions from clinical research faculty and staff.
+Biweekly discussion forums also will offer an opportunity to explore further the ideas and concepts presented in class.
+Dr. Stephanie Freel.
 Credit 4.
 (Selective) (Graded)

 HLTHSCI 524 Directed Study.
 Directed Studies are variable credit (1-3) selective pass/fail offerings that respond directly to students' expressed interests and needs and/or to the opportunistic availability of a resource, event, or activity of a timely or transient nature.
 Examples of potential topics include, but are not limited to, population health, the arts and medicine, food and health, spirituality and medicine, communicating science, ethics, and special topics in human anatomy.
 Students will complete required readings, and individual and group activities in keeping with individualized learning contracts approved by the course instructors and study mentor, and will produce a culminating final work product (e.g. paper, presentation, substantive artifact).
-Credit variable 1-3.
-(Selective)
+Dr. Leonor Corsino.
+Credit variable 1-4.
+(Selective) (Pass/Fail)

 HLTHSCI 525 Fundamentals of Ultrasound.
 Ultrasound has been used in medical education since the mid-1990s, initially focusing on anatomy and more recently to enhance training in physical diagnosis.
 This selective course aims to educate students in the basic principles (including physics) and core applications of bedside ultrasound.
 Students gain a thorough understanding of the sonographic anatomy and imaging technique of various anatomic regions through self-directed computer-based didactic sessions.
-Using the handheld device, students practice the psychomotor skills necessary to image these anatomic regions and acquire experience scanning pathologic states.
-Credit 2.
-(Selective) (Graded).
-A minimum of 6 enrolled students is needed for this course to be offered.
+Using the handheld SonoSim® Probe, students practice the psychomotor skills necessary to image these anatomic regions and acquire experience scanning pathologic states.
+Dr. Kathy Andolsek.
+Enrollment Min.
+6. Credit 2.
+(Selective) (Graded)